-History and Components
+History And Components

-Reports describing a bone anchored hearing device have been found since the 1700s.
-Implanted devices such as the BAHA began in 1977.
-The Baha became commercially available to the public in 1987 (Information obtained through the International Journal of Health Science, July 2007).
+Reports describing a bone anchored hearing device have been found since the 1700’s, and implanted devices such as the BAHA began in 1977.
+The BAHA became commercially available to the public in 1987 (Information obtained through the International Journal of Health Science, July 2007).

 The BAHA has two components: a magnet or abutment which is surgically implanted into the skull and an external sound/speech processor which is worn on the head or ear.